magoo/risk-measurement/docs/_sources/enterprise/index.rst.txt

 As models become more complex, Monte Carlo tools allow for cheap models and estimation without attempting to "solve" for risk mathematically.
 Monte Carlo methods are a powerful tool to critically inspect assumptions about risk, help build models that support all known context about a risk, and introduce uncertainty for values that don't behave predictably.

+Most importantly, the complex interactions between risks can be considered in Monte Carlo models.
+For instance, as the stresses increase for a ```hull_breach``, the likelihood of an ``electric_failure`` may increase as well, even before a ``hull_breach`` condition is met.
+Major disasters are known for having several root causes with complicated, deeply coupled interactions with complex systems, and Monte Carlo modeling helps capture these interactions.

 Quarterly estimations of a risk might be common in a business setting.
 If there is a belief that a scenario could occur with a specific quarterly likelihood, it could help estimate an annual likelihood as well, and vice versa.

 That said, a scenario with a 5% chance of occurring in a quarter may have a ~19% chance of occurring in a year, as there are four quarters in a year and four opportunities to occur during the year.